rcpch/digital-growth-charts-server/docs/safety/dtac.md

             href="https://ico.org.uk/media/for-organisations/documents/2553993/dpia-template.docx"><span
               class="underline">sample DPIA template</span></a>.</p>
       </td>
-      <td><strong>The RCPCH used the ICO DPIA Decision Tool to determine if a DPIA was required and the outcome was
-          that a DPIA was NOT required on the basis that personally identifiable data is not handled.</strong></td>
+      <td><strong>The RCPCH used the <a href="https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/accountability-and-governance/data-protection-impact-assessments/">ICO DPIA Checklist</a> to determine if a DPIA was required and the outcome was that a DPIA was NOT required on the basis that personally identifiable data is not handled.<br/>
+      The information submitted does not identify the individual on its own.
+RCPCH also does not have access to the information nor stores.
+RCPCH does not use the information to learn, record or decide anything about the data subject.
+RCPCH is not data controller of this information.
+The healthcare organization using the tool, as data controller of the data being provided, may be required to undertake a DPIA but this will depend on their own assessment.
+We have consulted with our Data Protection Officer on all matters of data protection and have their agreement.
+      </strong></td>
     </tr>
     <tr class="odd">
       <td>C2.4</td>